Arnold Schwarzenegger's 'Celebrity Apprentice' makes its debut

 In fact, Arnold Schwarzenegger was chosen to be the new "Apprentice" host before Donald Trump even won the Republican primary.

-Schwarzenegger taped his first season of the reality show months ago.
+The former California governor taped his first season of the reality show months ago.

-Now, just weeks before Trump's inauguration, the former California governor is premiering in his new role on NBC on Monday night.
+On Monday night, just weeks before Trump's inauguration, Schwarzenegger's "Apprentice" finally premiered on NBC.

-"The New Celebrity Apprentice" is arriving to curiosity and some Trumpian controversy, almost 13 years to the day after Trump starred on the very first episode of the reality TV franchise.
+"The New Celebrity Apprentice" arrived to curiosity and some Trumpian controversy, almost 13 years to the day after Trump starred on the very first episode of the reality TV franchise.

+Trump's catch-phrase for dismissing contestants — "you're fired" — was retired.
+When Schwarzenegger taped the new season, he recorded several different options.
+The producers ultimately went with "you're terminated," a call-back to Schwarzenegger's 1984 movie, "The Terminator."

+Schwarzenegger worked in a second movie reference, "get to the chopper," from 1987's "Predator."

-That first episode scored 18.5 million viewers, making it an immediate hit for NBC and an enormous brand booster for Trump.
+Way back in 2004, the very first episode of Trump's "Apprentice" scored 18.5 million viewers, making it an immediate hit for NBC and an enormous brand booster for Trump.

 Many analysts have said that the success of "The Apprentice" paved the way for Trump to win the White House.